OneGet/oneget/readme.md

 There are some exceptions to the where I can take Pull Requests immediately:

-> Pull Requests to the not-in-core Package Providers (Chocolatey, NuGet, etc) are instantly welcome
+> Pull Requests to the Package Providers are instantly welcome

 > Any unit tests, BVT tests or -Edge only features, we can take pull requests for as well